KYOSS/website/docs/README.md

 ## Meetings

-We meet in-person on the 2nd Tuesday of each month:
+We meet in-person on the 2nd Wednesday of each month:

 * 6:30pm US Eastern time
 * [700 N Hurstbourne Pkwy, Louisville, KY, 40222